Why use this platform? Why cancel certified emission reductions (CERs)?

-It is possible that you have already used the email address that you are using to create the new account.
+Is it possible that you have already used the email address that you are using to create the new account?
 In this case, the system will not allow you to use that account again.
 Please contact us at firstname.lastname@example.org if you face this problem.

 What is the benefit for me if I offer CERs for cancellation on the platform?

-This is another channel to offer your CERs to the general public.
-The UNFCCC secretariat will promote the platform among a variety of stakeholders through a new initiative called Climate Neutral Now, exposing your CERs to a wider group of potential purchasers.
+The platform is a channel for offering your CERs to the general public.
+The UNFCCC secretariat will promote the platform among a variety of stakeholders through an initiative called Climate Neutral Now, exposing your CERs to a wider group of potential purchasers.

 Is there any cost or fee to use the platform?

 No. The use of the platform is free of charge.
 The only fee is the one charged by the payment gateway (PayPal).

 Can I select the price at which I offer my CERs?